thezhe/d2/README.md

 # d2

-Library for performing auto-vectorized operations on pairs of doubles
+Library of auto-vectorized operations on pairs of doubles

 ## Features